hex-7546/Survey-Form/README.md

 # Survey-Form
-created as a project during freeCodeCamp journey
+Created as a project during freeCodeCamp journey